gparami/dtn-web/site/content/contact/_index.md

 ---
-title: "Contact"
+title: Contact
-logo: "/img/logo.svg"
+logo: /img/logo.svg
 contact_entries:
   - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: Ottawa, Canada
   - heading: Working hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: "Monday – Saturday: 9AM – 5PM"
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+<h3 class="f4 b lh-title mb2">Ready to take the first step towards homeownership or explore mortgage solutions tailored to your needs?</h3>

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+Contact us today at [mortgages@dtnsolutions.ca](mailto:mortgages@dtnsolutions.ca) to schedule a consultation with one of our expert mortgage agents.

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+At BRX, we are committed to turning your homeownership dreams into reality.
+Let's embark on this journey together!